iambhagat92/calcuforme/SOCIAL_MEDIA_TEMPLATES.md

 ### Long-form Introduction
 ```
 🎉 Exciting news!
-We've just launched CalcuForMe - your one-stop destination for ALL your calculation needs!
+We've just launched Calculate For Me - your one-stop destination for ALL your calculation needs!

 Whether you're:
 👨‍💼 A professional calculating taxes and investments